MicrobialProteomics/CoMPaseD/docs/source/setup.md

 ```{tip} We recommend using a virtual environment and pip to install these dependencies.
 ```

-Install the python requirements using `pip` and `requirements.txt`:
+Install the Python requirements using `pip` and `requirements.txt`:

 ````{tabs}